Sakihito Ozawa

 Sakihito Ozawa (小沢 鋭仁, Ozawa Sakihito) is a Japanese politician and former banker.
-He is a member of the House of Representatives in the Diet of Japan and previously served as leader of the Vision of Reform party, which he formed in December 2015.
+He was a member of the House of Representatives in the Diet of Japan and previously served as leader of the Vision of Reform party, which he formed in December 2015.
 A native of Kofu, Yamanashi, he graduated from the University of Tokyo and received a master's degree in political science from Saitama University.
 Shortly after graduating, he studied economics and policy under Eisuke Sakakibara.
 Before joining the House of Representatives, he worked at Tokyo Bank and served as an advisor to several lawmakers.
 He was elected to the House of Representatives for the first time in 1993 as a member of Morihiro Hosokawa's Japan New Party.
 He was the Minister of the Environment during Yukio Hatoyama's prime ministership in 2009–2010.

 Early career

 In 1981, Sakihito obtained a job within the Bank of Tokyo.
 Two years later, Sakihito received an invitation from Representative Takujiro Hamada to join the Freedom Society Forum policy study group and became its Secretary General.

 In 1992, Sakihito joined the Japan New Party under Morihiro Hosokawa.
 During Morihiro's tenure, Sakihito served as a policy advisor.
 After Mohiro's resignation and the collapse of the JNP, Sakihito joined New Party Saigake.
-Two years later, Sakihito contested a seat within the Southern Kanto PR block, Sakihito won the seat and entered the diet.
+Two years later, Sakihito contested a seat within the Southern Kanto PR block.
+Sakihito won the seat and entered the diet.
 Sakihito joined the Democratic Party of Japan in 1998.
 During the late 90s, Sakihito held numerous positions within the DPJ, including Deputy Secretary General and Director of the Policy Research Council.

 During the 2000s, Sakihito held many environment-related committee roles.
-In 2004, he was appointed as the Chairman of the Committee on the environment in the House of Representatives.
-In 2008, he was appointed as the Deputy-Chief of the Global Warming Prevention Headquarters.
+In 2004, he was appointed the Chairman of the Committee on the environment in the House of Representatives.
+In 2008, he was appointed the Deputy-Chief of the Global Warming Prevention Headquarters.